bioteam/sLAM/README.md

                         Percentage of download used to make dataset -m MIN_SENTENCE_LEN, --min_sentence_len MIN_SENTENCE_LEN
-                        Percentage of input text used to make dataset -n NAME, --name NAME  Name used to save files, default is timestamp of completion --temperature TEMPERATURE
+                        Percentage of input text used to make dataset -n NAME, --name NAME  Name used to save files, default is timestamp of start time --temperature TEMPERATURE
                         Temperature used for generation --epochs EPOCHS       Number of epochs
   --d_model D_MODEL     Number of epochs
+  --context_size CONTEXT_SIZE
+                        Context size
   -d DOWNLOAD, --download DOWNLOAD
-                        Dataset to download
+                        Dataset to download.
+Default is cc_news.
   --num_rows NUM_ROWS   Number of rows to download from cc_news
+  --use_mlflow USE_MLFLOW
-  -p PROMPT, --prompt PROMPT
+                        Use MLFlow for model tracking -p PROMPT, --prompt PROMPT
                         Prompt
   -v, --verbose         Verbose